Enable the Emoji Keyboard on an iPhone

-Once the keyboard has been added, you will find “Emoji” under your default keyboard configuration.
-You can now begin to use Emoji icons as a means of having more expressive conversations over instant message, email, Snapchat, and whatever else.
+Now that the extra keyboard has been added, you will find “Emoji” under your default keyboard configuration.
+You can now begin to use Emoji icons as a means of having more expressive conversations over instant message, iMessage and texting, email, Snapchat, and whatever else.

 How to Type Emoji Characters on the iPhone

-You must be somewhere that the standard virtual keyboard is visible:
+To access the Emoji icons you must first be somewhere that the virtual keyboard is visible:

 - Enter into any text entry location: Messages, Notes, Mail, etc